 Organizations with a direct impact on the customer experience often discuss failures in general terms and lack the information needed to address root causes.
 Trying to resolve customer complaints without fully understanding all the underlying issues often leads to friction between departments, which impedes the overall goal of improving the customer experience.

 Here’s an example of how an organization benefited by collecting complaint data through their call center:

 Actions Taken: The call center vendor created a short form to document each call associated with fulfillment issues.
-Based on input from the call center agents, the form contained a checklist of the most common delivery issues customers were having.
-For three days, every agent completed the form when they received a call regarding a fulfillment or delivery issue.
+The form had a checklist of the most common delivery issues.
+The agents completed the form when they received a call regarding a fulfillment or delivery issue.